|

 seem like any further speech was

-necessary -- the light in the President's face told everything:
+necessary -- the light in the President's face said everything:

 This was an appointment by acclaimation.